ptarmiganlabs/butler-docs/content/en/docs/Getting started/setup/_index.md

 ---
-title: "Reference"
+title: "Setup"
-linkTitle: "Reference"
+linkTitle: "Setup"
-weight: 9
+weight: 2
 description: >
-  Low level, technical documentation.
+  Everything you wanted to know about Butler configuration but never dared to ask.
 ---

 <!-- {{% pageinfo %}}